-This summer, the Dingman Center will be conducting interviews with the fifteen student startups who are participating in our Terp Startup summer accelerator at the College Park WeWork.
+This summer, the Dingman Center will be conducting interviews with the 12 student startups who are participating in our virtual Terp Startup summer accelerator.
 Participating student entrepreneurs received a stipend up to $5,000 that would enable them to work exclusively on their startups over eight weeks in the summer.

 DC: Tell us about your startup.
 What problem are you solving and for whom?

 ModBars: We are ModBars, a snack bar company with the mission to provide snacks that are nutritious, filling, and that cater to various dietary restrictions.
 We currently hold six flavors including two whey protein bars, two trail mix bars, a s’mores bar and a coffee energy bar.
 We will soon introduce complete customization to ensure individual freedom and unique value to our customers.
 By visiting our website you will be able to choose from a list of ingredients and create your own bars from scratch.
 Our target audience includes health conscious, young people who aim to accommodate their chosen lifestyles, diets, and/or allergies.

 DC: How did you first come up with your idea?